All Episodes

 Yeah, that's how a company survives, isn't it?

-A company survives by destroying its customers, by destroying the environment in which it works, by destroying the the customer base.
+A company survives by destroying its customers, by destroying the environment in which it works, by destroying the customer base.

-The idea in a socialist world is that corporations are indeed the evil of uh of humanity, evil of the uh of society.
+The idea in a socialist world is that corporations are indeed the evil of humanity, the evil of society, that they are totally working against American interests.

-Uh and we yeah, of course, well, we know what treason is to a liberal.
+And yeah, of course, well, we know what treason is to a liberal.

 Treason to a liberal is not supporting the enemy trying to kill us.